MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 ## Use Teams mobile to annotate in a user's environment

-You can annotate in calls with Microsoft Teams mobile users if you have a Dynamics 365 Guides, Remote Assist, or Field Service license.
+You can use spatial annotations in Microsoft Teams calls as long as one person has a Dynamics 365 Field Service, Guides, or Remote Assist license.
+Microsoft Teams desktop users can use spatial annotations in a mobile user's space.
 Microsoft Teams desktop users can annotate in a mobile user's space.
 Use the **Spatial Annotations** toolbar in Teams to add annotations.

 [!INCLUDE [annotations-teams-mobile-include](../includes/annotations-teams-mobile.md)]